oauth-wg/oauth-v2-1/oauth-2.1.md

 without authenticating the client or relying on other measures to ensure that the repeated request comes from the original client and not an impersonator.

+### Impersonation of Native Apps {#native-app-client-impersonation}

+As stated above, the authorization server SHOULD NOT process authorization requests automatically without user consent or interaction, except when the identity of the client can be assured.
+This includes the case where the user has previously approved an authorization request for a given client id -- unless the identity of the client can be proven, the request SHOULD be processed as if no previous request had been approved.

+Measures such as claimed `https` scheme redirects MAY be accepted by authorization servers as identity proof.
+Some operating systems may offer alternative platform-specific identity features that MAY be accepted, as appropriate.

 ## Access Tokens